WVM2011-04

 TP: planning any signage?

-SJ: at road ends; will work with Parks for more of a branding effort
+SJ: at road ends; will work with Parks for more of a branding

 TP: this is so fabulous -- inspire and lead by example